 When Consultant Connect first started providing Advice & Guidance (A&G) it was just GPs that used the service to speak to specialists.
 Find out how this has changed.

 When Consultant Connect first started providing NHS Advice & Guidance (A&G) it was just GPs that used the service to speak to specialists.
-We are increasingly being asked to provide access to a wider range of medics and community healthcare providers such as; Paramedics, Nurses, Pharmacists, Nurse Prescribers, Tissue Viability Nurses, Care Home clinicians, Optometrists, and Mental Health clinicians.
+Now, Consultant Connect provide A&G to a wider range of medics and community healthcare providers such as; Paramedics, Nurses, Pharmacists, Nurse Prescribers, Tissue Viability Nurses, Care Home clinicians, Optometrists, and Mental Health clinicians.

-We are now setting up Consultant Connect lines that offer a wide range of clinicians to talk to (not just elective and urgent care).
-Plus we can help support the integration of community services.
+Consultant Connect lines offer a wide range of clinicians to talk to, not just elective and urgent care.
+Plus, we help support the integration of community services.
 Providing direct communication links makes patients feel that care providers are working together rather than providing ‘siloed’ care.

 We find that many areas also want to give users Telephone A&G and Photo A&G together, so they have as many tools as possible.
 All our projects exist alongside e-RS A&G, giving clinicians the additional option of written advice.

 Case examples: wider access work in practice

 Eleanor, an Optometrist, used the Consultant Connect App to make a Telephone Advice & Guidance call to a hospital optometrist during the current Covid-19 pandemic.
 The patient she was treating “was suffering with chronic eyelid dermatitis”.
 Eleanor’s call was answered within seconds and the optometrist “provided a clear treatment regime” to relay to her patient.
 Read the case study.